Skip to content Back to Top

 Youth Program Providers

-The list of organizations below represents the AWIB's competitively awarded statewide network of State Fiscal Year 2024 WIOA Youth program service providers:
+The following organizations comprise AWIB’s competitively awarded statewide network of WIOA Youth program service providers for State Fiscal Year 2026:

 Alaska's Department of Family and Community Services (DFCS)